wipodev/Recaptcha_Cracker/README.md

 - Seleniumbase
 - Pydub
 - SpeechRecognition
+- easyocr
+- requests
+- opencv
 - verbose-terminal

+> [!IMPORTANT]
-If you're getting an error related to FFmpeg not being installed or in your PATH, get it here: https://ffmpeg.org/download.html
+> If you're getting an error related to FFmpeg not being installed or in your PATH, get it here: https://ffmpeg.org/download.html
-If the error persists, make sure FFmpeg is properly installed for your OS and in your PATH.
+> If the error persists, make sure FFmpeg is properly installed for your OS and in your PATH.

 ## Installation